 If you’re caught in a cycle of scrambling to fulfill a large order and waiting on payment before you can move onto the next, cash flow is hampering your ability to grow.

-Invoice factoring advances the funds you’ve already earned with a funding fee as low as 0.5%, enabling you to continue production and invoice your next order that much faster.
+Invoice factoring advances the funds you’ve already earned minus a small fee, enabling you to continue production and invoice your next order that much faster.
 There’s no interest, hidden fees, or other charges.
 You can see the cost of funding here and compare it to the cost of other financing methods.

 Canadian entrepreneur Justyna Kozlowska, the founder of NAGI, produces her organic snack bars to order.
 By 2015, she was searching for a workable solution to her company’s ongoing cash flow crunch.